A step-by-step look at the protective services officer (PSO) recruitment process.

 As a protective services officer, you must maintain a healthy level of fitness.

-The fitness tests are normally held at the Victoria Police Academy.
-They are followed by a psychometric assessment.
-Please allow five hours for these tests.
+The fitness tests are held at the Victoria Police Academy.
+Please allow 1.5 hours for these tests.

 The fitness test includes the following components: